 **18 year old boys are eligible to participate** CLICK HERE for complete Arizona qualifying criteria.

-The 2018 Junior America’s Cup will be held July 22-26 at Fairmont Hot Springs Resort Golf Course, in Anaconda, Montana.
+The 2019 Junior America’s Cup will be held July 21-25 at Blackhawk Golf Club, Edmonton, in Alberta, Canada.

 The Junior America’s Cup first started in 1959.
 The original JAC started as matches between the Mexican, Alberta and the Southern California Junior Golf Associations with each association hosting every 3 years.